Mergifyio/mergify/doc/source/strict-workflow.rst

 The Strict Workflow Solution
 ============================

-The *strict* workflow solves that issue by rebasing any pull request that is not up-to-date with its base branch before being merged.
+The *strict* workflow solves that issue by updating any pull request that is not up-to-date with its base branch before being merged.
 That forces the continuous integration system to test again the pull request with the new code.